-In recent decades, immigrants have also played an important role in West Virginia's manufacturing industry.
+In recent decades, immigrants have also played an important role in Nevada's manufacturing industry.
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
 One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
-10 The more than 22,500 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 1,000 manufacturing jobs.
+12 The more than 500,000 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 23,000 manufacturing jobs.

 Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in West Virginia, like the country as a whole, are often overrepresented in either highskilled or particularly labor-intensive positions.
-While foreign-born workers make up 1.5 percent of the state's employed population, they account for 19.7 percent of teachers at the state's colleges, universities, and junior colleges.
-They also make up 15.9 percent of some types of assemblers and fabricators in the manufacturing industry, as well as 13.2 percent of human resource managers.
+Reflecting their unique educational profile, immigrants in Nevada are often overrepresented in particularly labor-intensive positions.
+While foreign-born workers make up 25.9 percent of the state's employed population, they account for 72.0 percent of those working as maids and cleaners.
+They also make up more than half of cooks and dishwashers, and 57.9 percent of those who clean vehicles and equipment.
+Although agriculture is a relatively small industry in Nevada, the farms that are in the state rely heavily on foreign-born workers: Immigrants make up 58.4 percent of the roughly 4,000 farm laborers who work as animal breeders or hand pickers in the fields.